HikkaV/DS-ML-Courses/docs/howtostart.rst

   :width: 400
   :align: center

-Colab is a powerful tool for working with notebooks, making research and analysis of data, because of that it will be used heavily throught the course.
+Colab is a powerful tool for working with notebooks, making research and analysis of data, because of that it will be used heavily through the course.